 Before starting to lay the porcelain slabs it is necessary to prime the back surface of each slab.
 Paint the reverse side of each slab with either a ‘slurry mix’- a wet cement mix, or a proprietary resin based primer.
 The slurry mix is the cheaper method, but can be messy, whereas the pre-prepared primer is easier to use, but costs a lot more.

-Lay the primed porcelain pavers on the full bed of mortar.
+Lay the primed porcelain pavers on the full bed of mortar of 40-50mm thick.

 Pavers will require tamping into position.
 Although porcelain pavers are strong, they will not withstand excessive hammering, therefore careful efficient tamping down is required.
 In order to get a strong bond between the mortar bed and the underside of the slab it is necessary to ensure at least 70% of the paver is in contact with the mortar bed.